 Vapour phase decomposition ICP-MS

-Vapor phase decomposition-inductively coupled plasma-mass spectrometry (VPD-ICP-MS) is a combined sample preparation and analysis technique that is used in the semiconductor industry to determine the concentration of metallic contaminants on the surface of silicon wafers and thin films.
-It allows for the extraction and quantification of metal contaminants at ultra-trace levels.
+Vapor phase decomposition-inductively coupled plasma-mass spectrometry (VPD-ICP-MS) is a combined sample preparation (VPD) and analysis technique (ICP-MS) that is used to determine the ultra-trace level concentration of metallic contaminants on the surface of wafers and thin films.

-What is VPD-ICP-MS and how does it work?
+What is VPD-ICP-MS and what is it used for?

 The VPD process begins by exposing the surface of the substrate, usually a silicon wafer, to hydrofluoric acid vapor.
-This removes the layer of silicon oxide on the surface of the wafer and dissolves any metallic impurities.
+This removes the topmost layer on the surface of the wafer and dissolves any metallic impurities.
 The surface of the wafer is then scanned with a droplet of scanning solution.
 This effectively picks up the impurities into a single droplet.

 The next step of the analysis is performed using inductively coupled plasma-mass spectrometry (ICP-MS).
-ICP-MS is an effective analytical technique that gathers data on the chemical constituents in a sample.
-The liquid sample gathered from the VPD of the silicon is injected into the mass spectrometer.
+The liquid sample gathered from the VPD is injected into the device.
 Here, the sample is decomposed and ionized by plasma, before being passed into a vacuum chamber.
 The ions accelerate along the length of the chamber, where they are separated by their respective charges and masses.
-Once they reach the end of the chamber, they are detected and data is recorded.
-This allows the impurities to be separated, detected, and identified, giving insight into any contamination of the semiconductor.
+A mass spectrometer is used to detect and quantify the ions to distinguish different elements.

 Sample requirements and preparation

-In order for the VPD to be effective, the oxide layer of the silicon wafer is removed with hydrofluoric acid, and the impurities are collected with a droplet of scan solution.
-This means that the surface of the wafer must dissolve readily in the hydrofluoric acid vapor.
+The surface of the wafer must dissolve readily in the hydrofluoric acid vapor, as the first step of VPD is dissolving the topmost layer with the HF vapor.
 In most cases, the surface of the wafer is composed of a sacrificial oxide layer, so this is no issue.

-Once the VPD has been completed, the sample is analyzed through ICP-MS. This is a highly responsive technique that can be used on a wide range of subject matter.
+Once the VPD process is completed, the sample is analyzed through ICP-MS. This is a highly responsive technique that can be used on a wide range of subject matter.
 In terms of contaminants, most metals and some metalloids and nonmetals can be analyzed.

 Suitable sample matrices